OCDCpro/javacard-applet/README.md

-# OCDCpro Javacard Access Control Protocol
+# LAYR Javacard Access Control Protocol

 This repository contains the Java Card applets that are used for the first iteration of our open-source chip design competition, which is about the creation of an ASIC to be deployed in an electronic door lock.